Treatment of Acute Glaucoma in Germany

 - Surgical iridectomy is a removal of a part of the iris, which creates an additional outflow path from the posterior chamber to the anterior one.

 The surgical removal of adhesions in the chamber angle is an additional step in the operation, usually in chronic angle-closure glaucoma.
-The goniosynechiae (adhesions) are incised to open the angle and restore the aqueous humor outflow.
+The goniosynechiae (adhesions) are incised to open an angle and restore the aqueous humor outflow.

 Authors: